 Skip to content

-Troubleshooting / Unable to Access the Internet in Code
+Troubleshooting / Code Unable to Access External Network

-When the code cannot access the internet within the script, it is mostly due to DNS or firewall issues.
+The inability to access the external network within scripts is mostly due to DNS or firewall issues.

 1. Temporary failure in name resolution